Shallot

 Care notes

 A moderate-difficulty allium for media beds or containers (10 cm depth).
-EC 1.5-2.5 mS/cm. pH 6.0-7.0.
+EC 1.4-1.8 mS/cm. pH 6.0-7.0.
 Temperature: 12–25°C (cool to moderate).
-Moderate light (DLI 14-20 mol/m2/day).
+Moderate light (DLI 15-22 mol/m2/day).
 Plant sets (small bulbs) 2–3 cm deep in early spring or fall.
 Each set produces a cluster of 3-8 new bulbs over 90-120 days.
-Harvest when tops fall over and begin drying.
-Cure in a warm, dry, ventilated area for 2-3 weeks.
-Properly cured shallots store for 3-6 months at room temperature.
-Green shallot tops are edible during growth (use like green onions).
-For French cooking, the investment in growing shallots pays off: they're expensive at retail ($8-15/kg) and the quality of fresh, homegrown shallots is noticeably better than the often-sprouting imported product.
+Harvest when the tops fall over and begin drying, then cure in a warm, dry, ventilated area for 2-3 weeks; well-cured shallots store 3-6 months at room temperature.
+Green shallot tops are edible during growth, used like green onions.
+For French cooking the effort pays off, since shallots are expensive at retail and fresh, homegrown bulbs are noticeably better than the often-sprouting imported product.